Joaquim Marques Lisboa, Marquis of Tamandaré: Career

-His career, taken by reference until this day, is considered excellent academic material to better understand nineteenth-century Brazil.
+His career, taken by reference to the present day, is considered excellent academic material to better understand nineteenth-century Brazil.

 Throughout his military life, countless facts border the mythical scope.
-Nevertheless, many authors emphasize in addition to his heroic deeds that, in spite of his proximity to the Emperor D. Pedro II, he never gained political positions, a common fashion by that time, acting exclusively in military aspect - which is a curious fact because he fought for the Imperial State in all internal and external military interventions.
+Nevertheless, many authors emphasize in addition to his achievements that, in spite of his proximity to the Emperor D. Pedro II, he never gained political positions, a common fashion by that time, acting exclusively in the military sphere - which is a curious fact because he fought for the Imperial State in all internal and external military interventions.
 His awakening into sailor life occurred after a solo trip to Rio de Janeiro aboard a ship from his father's company, when he performed the role of pilot, assisting the captain in seacraft.

 By the time politics were intense, that gave the young man the chance to enlist as volunteer and begin his journey in the National Navy which took him to the highest rank of the naval hierarchy.
 Political changes began in the Kingdom of Brazil with the return of King João VI to Portugal, leaving his son, Regent Prince D. Pedro, on Brazilian territory to rule for the Portuguese crown.
-However, displeased with decisions taken by the Lisbon's Cortes, Pedro decided to disobey them, which contributed to the political separation by the Brazilian Independence proclamation, who became crowned as its Constitutional Emperor and Perpetual Defender, awarding the title of Dom Pedro I. As a volunteer boarding Niterói, Tamandaré took part in several naval battles along the coast of provincial Bahia, where he had his baptism by fire on May 4, 1823, when the Brazilian fleet collided with enemy gunships.
-Days after, he pursued the fleeing Portuguese, capsizing seventeen enemy ships and draging the imperial flag until almost Tagus River entrance boarding the Niterói.
+However, displeased with decisions taken by the Lisbon Cortes, Pedro decided to disobey them, which contributed to the political separation by the Brazilian Independence proclamation, who became crowned as its Constitutional Emperor and Perpetual Defender, awarding the title of Dom Pedro I. As a volunteer boarding Niterói, Tamandaré took part in several naval battles along the coast of provincial Bahia, where he had his baptism of fire on May 4, 1823, when the Brazilian fleet engaged with enemy gunships.
+Days after, he pursued the fleeing Portuguese, capsizing seventeen enemy ships and dragging the imperial flag until almost Tagus River entrance boarding the Niterói.

 Returning from an important mission entrusted to Niterói, Marques Lisboa was enrolled in March 1824, at the Imperial Navy Academy.
 Meanwhile, domestic events required the squadron's presence in different parts of the country in order to impose the Central Government's authority.
 Badly remade from the Independence Wars, some ships went to Pernambuco to overthrow the revolution led by Manoel de Carvalho Pais de Andrade, whose objective was to bring together the various Northeastern Provinces to proclaim a Republic and constitute the Ecuador Confederation.
 As soon as came to his known that a Naval Division headed north to suppress the revolutionary initiative manifesting in various region's provinces countrywide, Marques Lisboa reported Admiral Cochrane to board one of the ships that would constitute the Division.